aamir-2702/vendor-performance-analysis-sql-python-powerbi/README.md

 - Multiple CSV files located in `/data/` folder (sales, vendors, inventory)
-- Summary table created from ingested data and used for analysis
+- Summary table created from ingested data and used for analysis The analysis is based on a curated dataset named `**vendor_sales_summary**`, which was derived from a much larger raw dataset.
+The original data contained **over 10 million (1 crore+) rows**, making it impractical to upload or analyze directly within this repository.

+After data processing and aggregation, only the most relevant and analysis-ready dataset was retained.

+**Dataset Overview**
+- Rows: 10,693
+- Columns: 18
+- Granularity: Vendor and brand level performance summary

+**Key Columns Included**
+The dataset captures critical metrics related to vendor performance, sales, purchasing, and inventory efficiency, including:
+- Vendor and brand identifiers
+- Purchase and selling prices
+- Sales and purchase quantities and values
+- Fright and excise costs
+- Gross profit and profit margin
+- Inventory turnover and sales-to-purchase ratios

 ---